Combo Charts in PowerPoint: How to Combine Chart Types for Better Insights

 1. Replace the sample data with your actual values

-3. Column B: First data series (will display as columns)
+3. Column B: First data series (displays as columns)

-4. Column C: Second data series (will display as line)
+4. Column C: Second data series (displays as line)

 5. Close the data window when finished